Webflow Development

 Founder & CEO

-Webflow Enterprise is the top tier of Webflow's site and workspace plans, built for companies that need advanced governance, security, performance, and support beyond what the standard Basic, CMS, and Business plans offer — including SSO and SCIM provisioning, page branching and custom publishing workflows, granular role-based permissions, audit logs, localization, 99.99% uptime SLAs, SOC 2 Type II compliance, dedicated Customer Success Manager support, and custom CMS and bandwidth limits sized to your organization.
+Webflow Enterprise is the top tier of Webflow's site and workspace plans, built for companies that need advanced governance, security, performance, and support beyond what the standard Basic and Premium Site plans offer — including SSO and SCIM provisioning, page branching and custom publishing workflows, granular role-based permissions, audit logs, localization, 99.99% uptime SLAs, SOC 2 Type II compliance, dedicated Customer Success Manager support, and custom CMS and bandwidth limits sized to your organization.
 Webflow does not publish Enterprise pricing publicly — it's quote-based and negotiated directly with Webflow's sales team.

-At Digi Hotshot, we work with 2 Webflow Enterprise clients — Sisu Clinic and Poppy Flowers — and we've advised more than a dozen others on whether the upgrade was worth it.
-In several cases, we've told them it wasn't.
+At Digi Hotshot, we work with Webflow Enterprise clients across healthcare and marketplace, and we've advised more than a dozen Series A–C teams on whether the upgrade was worth it.
+In several cases, we've told them it wasn't — and saved them a six-figure annual contract.

 According to the 2024 Forrester Total Economic Impact study of Webflow, the composite enterprise organization delivered a 332% three-year ROI, cut the time to make major site changes by 94%, and made content updates 80% more efficient.